Buy your freehold

 "Having a share of freehold does seem to make properties more saleable.
 In both cases we had poor managing agents, and it was a huge bonus to take control of the management and improve the upkeep."

-Just a note that in this guide, the word freeholder means the person who flat owners pay service charge to (otherwise known as the 'landlord').
-Sometimes landlords pay rent to an even bigger company that owns the freehold and is legally known as the 'freeholder'.
-We've chosen to use the word 'freeholder' instead of landlord in all cases to avoid confusion with landlords who let out flats.
+Just a note that in common parlance freeholders are sometimes referred to as 'landlords' and flat owners as 'tenants'.
+But in this guide we've chosen to use the word 'freeholder' instead of landlord in all cases to avoid confusion with landlords who let out flats.

 Leaseholders who want more control over their flat have two options.
-They can buy the freehold, but under the Commonhold and Leasehold Reform Act 2002, most leaseholders can apply with other leaseholders for the 'right to manage' their building.
+Either they can buy the freehold.
+Or, under the Commonhold and Leasehold Reform Act 2002, most leaseholders can apply with other leaseholders for the 'right to manage' their building.

-If you don't want more control over your building, but just want to extend your lease (a good idea if it's nearing 80 years), read our Extend Your Lease guide.
+If you don't want more control over your building but do want to extend your lease (a good idea if it's nearing 80 years), you can read about how to do this in our Extend your lease guide.

 Buy the freehold: Pros & cons